-Note: Be sure to use the Fall 2016/Spring 2017 edition of the Library Research Workbook (with the PINK cover) for this semester.
+Note: Be sure to use the Fall 2017/Spring 2018 edition of the Library Research Workbook (with the GREEN cover) for this semester.
 All other editions are out-of-date and should not be used.
 If you use another edition, your answers will be wrong!

 Keep your browser open to this page while you are reading the Workbook.
 It has both required and recommended materials in different media to help you understand the research process and how to write a good paper.

 Recommended sources are available for a complete overview of the research process.
 Use some of these for a more in-depth approach to doing your research paper.
 Make sure to use the edition of MLA required by your instructor.

 BOOKS: these are available at the Reserve Desk and/or Reference Area of the Cuesta Library, and have many good examples and explanations for each research area.

 - Hacker, Diana and Nancy Sommers.
 A Pocket Style Manual, 6th ed.
 2012

 - Hacker, Diana and Nancy Sommers.
 Rules for Writers 7th ed., 2012.
 A longer and more complete version of the Pocket Style Manual